loganmarchione/loganmarchione.com/content/posts/2025/03/index.md

 \------------------------------------------------------------------------------------------------------------------------------/
 ```

-You will see errors in MemTest86 Pro, since it's injecting ECC errors to test the ECC.
+You will see errors in MemTest86 Pro, since it's injecting ECC errors to test the ECC functionality.
 I left MemTest86 Pro to run for about 12 hours and came back to this (report below).

 [Link to MemTest86 Pro HTML report](/2025/03/pfsense-on-the-opnsense-dec740/MemTest86-Report-20250218-165252.html)